tedkotz/be6502/README.md

 | 0xF000 - 0xFFF8 | Main ROM (Y7)                    |
 | 0xFFFA - 0xFFFF | Vector ROM (6502 Vector Table)   |

-If we are keeping the NAND gate in order to clock the RAM CS correctly.
+If we are keeping the NAND gate in order to clock the RAM CS correctly, adding the decoder does let us split the "wasted" address space allocated to the VIA to other peripheral expansion.
 Then we can chain the VIA off the decoder in order to get more expansion for more VIA or other peripherals.
 ```
 ROM:
    /CS = NOT(A15)